 Huchko has also established a field office for the Center in Kisumu, Kenya.
 At this growing reproductive health research hub, researchers will collaborate on joint research studies, share knowledge and disseminate new information in the field of reproductive health.
 This site will also serve as a research base for students and trainees from Duke and East African universities.
 Currently the Center is focusing on East Africa, but Huchko hopes to expand its work to other regions in the future.

 Center-sponsored events provide a way to learn more about global reproductive health and connect with other researchers, trainees and students with similar interests.

 February 28 – How Gender, Race, and Ethnicity Can Impact Leadership Opportunities

-The Center is currently hosting a three-day intensive Global Reproductive Health Leadership Symposium at Duke, where Duke scholars and students and invited guests from Duke, Kenya, Tanzania and Kenya are sharing their research, attending skill building sessions and networking.
+The Center is currently hosting a three-day intensive Global Reproductive Health Leadership Symposium at Duke, where Duke scholars and students and invited guests from Duke, Kenya, Tanzania and Uganda are sharing their research, attending skill building sessions and networking.
 The symposium includes a public event on Feb.
 28—a lunchtime panel discussion on gender, race, ethnicity and leadership—facilitated by Kathleen Sikkema, the Gosnell Family Professor of Global Health and the director of DGHI’s Global Mental Health Initiative.
 Panelists include:

 - Lola Fayanju, surgical oncologist, Duke Cancer Center